AshtonTran/PythonMusicProject/README.md

 # PythonMusicProject

-Attempt to create music player using python
+Attempt to learn how to create music player using python

 Uses pygame and tkinter.
 To install: